-The Health Promotion and Wellness department is located at Norris Health Center.
-The department is staffed by two registered nurses who see individual students in the clinic as well as provide programming on campus.
-The Department, in collaboration with Peer Health Educators and Health Center staff provide a variety of services on campus.
+The Health Promotion and Wellness department is located on the 5th Floor of the Northwest Quadrant.
+The department is staffed by health promotion professionals with backgrounds in nursing, counseling, education, and public health.
+The Department, in collaboration with Peer Health Educators and Health Center and University Counseling staff provide a variety of services on campus.

 - Information and Awareness booths are provided on campus.
 The topics focus on health issues to raise awareness and provide resources and information to the campus community.

-- Collaborations: The Department works with a wide array of other services, programs and departments such as: Community organizations, Sexual Assault Treatment Center, IMPACT, Milwaukee Health Department, Blood Center, Campus organizations and departments.
+- Collaborations: The Department works with a wide array of other services, programs and departments such as: Community organizations, Aurora Healing and Advocacy Services, IMPACT, Milwaukee Health Department, Blood Center, and campus organizations and departments.

 - Health Education materials are researched and developed as well as ordering from agencies and organizations with quality materials.
-Students may find helpful written materials around the health center on the display tacks.
+Students may find helpful written materials around our facilities and across campus on the display tacks.

-- Programs/Presentations are provided by Health educators/peers and in collaboration with speakers from internal and external sources.
-Programs are done in a variety of settings such as class rooms and university housing.
-If you are interested in a presentation please call the health Education staff at 229-4716.
-Ask to speak to Laura Stuart, MPH or Colleen Bernstein, RN.
+- Programs/Presentations are provided by health promotion professionals and peers and in collaboration with speakers from internal and external sources.
+Programs are done in a variety of settings such as classrooms and within the residence halls.
+If you are interested in a presentation please call Colleen Bernstein, RN at 229-6668.